How Does the Round of 32 World Cup 2026 Work?

 How many matches can a finalist play in 2026?

 A finalist can play eight matches.
-That is one more than finalists played in the 32-team World Cup format.
+That is one more than finalists played in the old format.
+The extra match comes from the new Round of 32 knockout stage.

 Why does the Round of 32 matter for fans?